I need brochure translation, where do I start?

 So, where should you start with brochure translation?

 Think about the target culture

 Before you choose your languages and request a quote for translation think about the culture of your target audience.
 Are there any images or terms specific to your culture that wouldn’t be appropriate for your target culture?
 Speak to our friendly team if you’re unsure what changes you need to make.

 Finalise your content

 Make sure that you are happy with all of the content in your English brochure before starting the translation process.
-It’s much better to make any edits before translation than during the process as it will mean extra time is needed to make changes.
+It’s much better to make any edits before translation as edits during will incur extra time to make changes.

 You should also check your design to see if there’s enough space for text that will expand and there’s not too much space for text that will contract after translation.
 For example, when translating from English into German, the text can expand by up to 35% but when translating from English into Korean the text can reduce by up to 15%.
 For more examples visit our expansion and contraction factors page.

 What to send for a quote

 Once you’re happy with your final brochure for translation in terms of the written content, the spacing and images, send it through for us to quote on.
 It’s likely that you’ll have it in PDF format and we’re happy to send you an estimate based on that.
 If you can send your InDesign or Illustrator artwork with the links and fonts in advance, we can quote accurately.